digao-dalpiaz/DzHTMLText/README.md

 `MaxWidth: Integer` = Specify the maximum width of text, when using AutoWidth property.

-`StyleLinkNormal: THTStyleLinkProp` = Properties to format a link when is not selected by mouse.
+`StyleLinkNormal: TDHStyleLinkProp` = Properties to format a link when is not selected by mouse.

-`StyleLinkHover: THTStyleLinkProp` = Properties to format a link when is selected by mouse.
+`StyleLinkHover: TDHStyleLinkProp` = Properties to format a link when is selected by mouse.

 `Text: String` = The text you want to show at label control.
 You can use `<BR>` tag to break lines.
 The Windows default Line Break (#13#10) breaks lines either.